WJHX

 WJHX (620 AM) was an American radio station licensed to serve the community of Lexington, Alabama.
 The station was last owned by Bar Broadcasting, Inc.

-This station, WIXI, and WZGX comprised the "La Jefa" radio network that covers central Alabama, north Alabama, and central Tennessee.
 Before it fell silent in July 2013, WJHX broadcast a Regional Mexican music format and Spanish language programming.
+WJHX, along with WIXI, and WZGX, comprised the "La Jefa" radio network covering central Alabama, north Alabama, and central Tennessee.

 Programming

 WJHX broadcast a Spanish language Mexican Regional music format to the Huntsville, Alabama, area.
-The station was one of three in the area that broadcast in Spanish.
-The others are WKAC in Athens, Alabama, which broadcasts some weekend programming in Spanish, and WYAM in Hartselle, Alabama.
+The station was one of three in the area that broadcast in Spanish, along with WKAC in Athens, Alabama, which broadcast some weekend programming in Spanish, and WYAM in Hartselle, Alabama.

 History

 In July 1983, WWLX owners Wright, Wright, & Sanders agreed to sell this station to Roger W. Wright.
 The deal was approved by the FCC on September 6, 1983, and the transaction was consummated on September 13, 1983.

 In March 1986, Roger W. Wright worked out a deal to sell WWLX to Allen Carwile.
 The deal was approved by the FCC on April 17, 1986, and the transaction was consummated on June 4, 1986.
 On March 21, 1987, the station's call letters were changed by the Federal Communications Commission to WKNI.

 In December 1987, Allen Carwile made a deal to sell WKNI to Country Boy Communications, Inc. The deal was approved by the FCC on January 20, 1988, but the transaction was never consummated and Carwile retained ownership of the station.
 In July 1988, Allen Carwile reached a new deal to sell this station to Doris Harrison.
 The deal was approved by the FCC on August 29, 1988, and the transaction was consummated on September 20, 1988.

 In December 1990, Doris Harrison made a deal to sell this station to Creative Broadcasting Co., Inc. The deal was approved by the FCC on February 25, 1991, but the transaction was not consummated and Harrison retained ownership of the station.
 In November 1991, Doris Harrison contracted to sell this station to Country Boy Communications, Inc., who had attempted to purchase the station from its previous owner back in 1988.
 The deal was approved by the FCC on July 26, 1992, and the transaction was consummated on February 19, 1993.